artur-ciocanu/launch.en/help/launch-reference/publishing/builds.md

 To increase performance, Platform minifies everything, including:

-* The main tags library
+* The main tag library
 * Module code provided by extension developers as part of an extension
 * Custom code provided by Platform users